Rose Youth Foundation

 Learn more about our recent grants.

 In 2011, Rose Community Foundation began a campaign to endow Rose Youth Foundation, making a commitment to continue this program year after year.
-The ultimate goal is to raise $2 million dollars and thanks to generous support from Rose Youth Foundation alumni, their families, individual donors and foundations.
+The ultimate goal is to raise $2 million dollars.
+To date, $1 million has been raised thanks to generous support from Rose Youth Foundation alumni, their families, individual donors and foundations.